KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

     cmake -A Win32 -C helper.cmake ..
     cmake --build .

+To update the dependencies for Vulkan SC, the `--api vulkansc` option must be passed to the `update_deps.py` command.

+To build for Vulkan SC, the `-DVULKANSC=ON` option must be specified when running `cmake -C`.

 Please see the more detailed build information later in this file if you have specific requirements for configuring and building these components.